GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 </details>
 <br>

-The logic for adding, updating, deleting and toggling todos is encapsulated in `ListTodoX` extension.
+The logic for adding, updating, deleting, and toggling todos is encapsulated in `ListTodoX` extension.

 [Refer to todo.dart file](lib/service/todos_state.dart)
 ```dart